Unexpected convergent consequences... this is what happens when eight different exponential technologies all explode onto the scene at once.

 3. AI coupled with the Materials Genome Initiative will allow us to commercialize new materials exponentially faster.

-You'll be able to say, "I want to build a next-generation implant for my knee," and your AI will understand all the possible materials available and help you choose the ones that are going to be the most reliable and the safest.
+You'll be able to say, "I want to build a next-generation implant for my knee," and your AI assistant will understand all the possible materials available and help you choose the ones that are going to be the most reliable and the safest.

 4. Carbon nanotubes and graphene will significantly extend Moore's Law.